 Note: Overboard discharge capabilities must remain inoperative while within the 3 mile limit.
-This is accomplished by closing the macerator discharge through hull valve.
+Overboard discharge valve must remain closed.
 Refer to the Mechanical Arrangement illustration in the Boating Safety Section or the Sanitation Arrangement illustration at the end of this section.